szielll/Path-and-Trajectory-Planning/README.md

 For Path and Trajectory Planning

-This project tackles the Path and trajectory Planning of a SCARA PRR Variant Manipulator.
+This project tackles the Path and Trajectory Planning of a SCARA PRR Variant Manipulator.

 <img src="gif/SCARA_V2.gif">